-You can encounter breathtaking views of gorgeous mountains, lakes, waterfalls, villages, woods, another fellow who is also a green panther-like you, unusual events if you reach upon any celebrations during your trek.
+You can encounter breathtaking views of gorgeous mountains, lakes, waterfalls, villages, woods, another fellow who is also a green panther-like you, and unusual events if you happen upon any celebrations during your trek.

 Don’t get overboard.
 Yes, mountaineering and trekkings are also a part of adrenaline yet there is more in Nepal that made you feel the adrenaline.

-However, sometimes engaging in street festivals like the biska Jatra, Khame jatra, Gai jatra of Bhaktapur, Machhindranath jatra of Lalitpur, and Indra jatra of Kathmandu also gives you the best experience of being in the mass of people.
+However, sometimes engaging in street festivals like the Biska Jatra, Khame jatra, Gai jatra of Bhaktapur, Machhindranath jatra of Lalitpur, and Indra jatra of Kathmandu also gives you the best experience of being in a mass of people.

 There is a diverse culture existence in Nepal.
 As per the records, there are still 123 ethnic groups in Nepal that represent their own culture, customs, traditions, cuisines, costumes, rituals and language.